How To Read The Economic Calendar

 Economic data moves markets and prices when it deviates from previous trends and/or the consensus forecast for the release.
 These deviations are known as surprises.
 That is, the bigger the deviation, the bigger the surprise and the bigger the likelihood of a significant market reaction to that surprise.

-Leading indicators such as PMIs are forward-looking and indicate what's to come, while lagging indicators such as GDP calculations are very backwards-looking and report on what has already happened over say the last three months.
+Leading indicators such as PMIs are forward-looking and indicate what's to come, while lagging indicators such as GDP calculations are very backwards-looking and report on what has already happened

 To get the best from the economic calendar you should set the time zone to reflect your location, or the timezone of the instruments you regularly trade and filter the list of currencies and countries the calendar displays to suit your needs and interests.